davidmalcolm/texi2rst/output/using-precompiled-headers.rst

   when no debugging information is being output.

 * The same :option:`-m` options must generally be used when building and using the precompiled header.
-Submodel Options, for any cases where this rule is relaxed.
+See :ref:`submodel-options`, for any cases where this rule is relaxed.

 * Each of the following options must be the same when building and using